tomberek/mcm/manual/ii.md

 ###### Discussion

 The National Defense Authorization Act for Fiscal Year 2012, P.L.
-112-81, --SECT-- 542, amended Article 47 to allow the issuance of subpoenas duces tecum for Article 32 hearings.
+112-81, &sect; 542, amended Article 47 to allow the issuance of subpoenas duces tecum for Article 32 hearings.
 Although the amended language cites Article 32(b), this new subpoena power extends to documents subpoenaed by the investigating officer and counsel representing the United States, whether or not requested by the defense.

 ##### (C) Relief.